Yogehi/yogehi.github.io/published-research.markdown

 All of my research which were published on other sites are documented here.

-Wanna learn the skills used in some of the below research?
-I've started making training coureses.
+**Wanna learn the skills used in some of the research below?** I've started making training coureses.
 More information here: [https://yogehi.github.io/training-courses/](https://yogehi.github.io/training-courses/)

 ## DEF CON 32 Talk - Xiaomi The Money - Our Toronto Pwn2Own Exploit and Behind The Scenes Story